JudyKong/Final-Project/debug-log.md

 Instead of (led>40), put (total1>40)
 It works!
 The LED blinks

+Use the wave shield to play something download the code from arduino the code is not working maybe I need to import the library
+Import the library
+It works!

 Root the WAV files in the code type in root.rewind(); call root.WAV in the loop
 It's not working